Rufus For Real

 Storage & Reheating

-• Reheat gently: Warm the beef in a skillet over medium-low heat or in the microwave in short bursts, adding a splash of water if needed to loosen the sauce.
+• Reheat gently: Warm the beef in a skillet or microwave in short bursts, adding a splash of water if the sauce needs loosening.

-• Rice refresh trick: Sprinkle a little water over the rice before reheating and cover loosely to bring back that fluffy texture.
+• Refresh the rice: Sprinkle with a little water before reheating to bring back the texture.

 You Asked, I Answered

-What cut of beef works best for Korean beef bowls?
+What cut of beef works best for Korean beef and rice bowls?

 Is this recipe spicy?